 In some cases, students may be able to return to and/or retain RI Promise eligibility when they do not meet the criteria described in Section IV of this policy manual.
-Students who believe they may be eligible for the special circumstances described in this section must contact the Dean of Students at deanofstudents@ccri.edu to request an exception to policy.
+Students who believe they may be eligible for the special circumstances described in this section must complete the RI Promise Appeal Process found at ccri.edu/doss/deanstudents/ripromiseloa.html.